orllewin/orllewin_obsidian_vault/playdate/Granular.md

 ## Granular is archived

-There wont be any future development of Granular, it's still available on itch.io but you can now achieve the same output with more control in [[ModularPlay]], that's where all future Playdate audio dev efforts will be concentrated.
+There wont be any future development of Granular, it's still available on itch.io but you can now achieve the same output with more control in [[ModularPlay]] (well, coming very soon), that's where all future Playdate audio dev efforts will be concentrated.
 The main screen of Granular was fantastic but the effects sections were always a little poor UX-wise., ModularPlay offers much more.

 ![[granular_banner.png]]